HenryMartins/alx-system_engineering-devops/0x02-shell_redirections/README.md

  reverse its input
-displays all users and their home directories, sorted by users. find all empty files and directories in the current directory and all sub-directories. lists all the files with a .gif extension in the current directory and all its sub-directories
+displays all users and their home directories, sorted by users. find all empty files and directories in the current directory and all sub-directories. lists all the files with a .gif extension in the current directory and all its sub-directorieis decodes acrostics that use the first letter of each line.